where

 <boolean-expression> | Required | The condition used to filter the results.
 Only rows in which this condition evaluates to true are returned. |

-Example 1: Filter by numeric values
+Example 1: Filtering by severity level

-| where balance > 30000
+| where severityNumber > 9

 The query returns the following results: